 inconsistent reporting under different reporting obligations;

-different sector classification systems;
+different sector classification systems (incl. the use of main activities in facility level point source reporting);

-missing data (e.g. not all point sources included in national total);
+missing data (e.g., not all point sources included in national total);

 inconsistent data updates.

-It is therefore suggested to first compare the different reporting obligations, making sure the same activities are taken into account.
-Furthermore, it should be checked whether the sector classifications are applied in a consistent manner (e.g. quite often total E-PRTR emissions do not exceed the national total whereas sector specific totals do, and this can be a consequence of inconsistent sector conversions). , It is also advised to check whether the point source contribution in the national total equals the totals that are effectively reported to E-PRTR.
-It might be that the point source data were revised after reporting to E-PRTR, and that the update is only taken into account in the national totals.
+It is therefore suggested to first compare the different reporting obligations, making sure the same activities are considered.
+Furthermore, it should be checked whether the sector classifications are applied in a consistent manner (e.g. quite often total E-PRTR emissions do not exceed the national total whereas sector specific totals do, and this can be a consequence of sector conversions).
+It is also advised to check whether the point source contribution in the national total equals the totals that are effectively reported to E-PRTR.
+It might be that the point source data were revised after reporting to E-PRTR, and that the update is only considered in the national totals.

+An important consideration for the reporting of gridded emissions is the consistency to the national inventory (NFR tables; Annex I).
+Therefore, if it is not possible to resolve the inconsistencies with the point source emissions, it is recommended to implement a solution that ensures consistency between national inventory by sector and the gridded national inventory.
+This consistency also implies that if the national inventory reporting is based purely on fuel sold, that also the gridded inventory is based on the same principle.
+However, an inventory based on fuel used may be more representative for the modellers as it is a more realistic description of the actual emissions taking place in the country.
+In any case, the approach used should be documented upon in the IIR (Informative Inventory Report).

+Starting a gridded emission inventory from scratch may be complicated, especially if limited resources are available.
+Apart from the guidance in this document, the methodologies applied by countries with a more advanced gridding system maybe be used as a starting point.
+Each country is required to report the methodology in the IIR, which can be very helpful for others to develop their gridded emissions.
+The approach used by Germany is an example which may be used, which is fully documented online (https://iir.umweltbundesamt.de/2022/general/gridded_data/start).

 Disaggregating diffuse emissions

 There will be many cases where emissions cannot be directly mapped at a suitably small spatial scale or where estimates are inconsistent with national estimates and statistics.
 Hence, national emission estimates will need to be disaggregated across the national spatial area using a proxy spatial dataset.
 The methods used can range in quality from Tier 3 to Tier 1 depending on the appropriateness of the spatial activity data being used, the basic principle behind the different methods is however the same for all cases.
 In this section, both the basic principles and some derived methodologies are outlined.
-Table 3.1 at the end of Section 3 provides suggestions for approaches on a sector by sector basis.
+Table 3.1 (see Section 3.6) provides suggestions for approaches on a sector-by-sector basis.

 Basic principles